Of course, Linux is free – so the developers don’t get paid very much for it, right?

 One factor that you might want to look at that could end up impacting Linux wages in the long-term is the limitless array of younger developers who are now drawn to it.

 Back in the day, interest was low and down to a few developers who were super niche.
 Now, it’s somewhat mainstream, and everyone is trying to get a piece of the pie.
 Even VPNs for Linux Ubuntu are a thing.

 This means that there’s every chance that Linux salaries could go down at some point, due to a fluctuation in demand vs. supply.
-But, for now, it remains a lucrative standpoint for any budding developer who is trying to make it in the big leagues.
+But, for now, it remains a lucrative standpoint for any budding developer who is trying to make it into the big leagues.